Naveen-Pratap/Naveen-Pratap/README.md

 ## Hello World!

-My name is **Naveen Pratap** and I'm a software engineer.
+My name is **Naveen Pratap** and I'm a Software Engineer.
-I currently work on backend development for web applications and PaaS platform tools.
-I specialize in Python and have professional experience working with golang and C#.
-I'm also looking to learn more about AI/ML technologies.
+I currently work on backend development for web applications and cloud native solutions.
+I specialize in Python and have some experience working with C# and JS.
 I intend to use this as more or less a place to record any side projects that I'm working on.
 Take a look at my work or get in touch!

 <img align= "right" width= "240" src= "https://pa1.narvii.com/6580/8098c6e9207376889eeb0532d9f5a0723c4d73f5_hq.gif"/>